numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

 * :class:`ModulePassManager`, for optimizations that work on whole modules.

-llvmlite provides bindings for LLVM's *New* and *Legacy* pass managers, which have slightly different APIs and behaviour.
+llvmlite provides bindings for LLVM's *New Pass Manager*.
+Prior to llvmlite 0.45 (LLVM 20), llvmlite also supported the *Legacy Pass Manager*, which had a different API and behavior.
 The differences between them and the motivations for the New Pass Manager are outlined in the `LLVM Blog post on the New Pass Manager
 <https://blog.llvm.org/posts/2021-03-26-the-new-pass-manager/>`_.

-In a future version of llvmlite, likely coinciding with a minimum LLVM version requirement of 17, support for the Legacy Pass Manager will be removed.
-It is recommended that new code using llvmlite uses the New Pass Manager, and existing code using the Legacy Pass Manager be updated to use the New Pass Manager.
+As of llvmlite 0.45 (LLVM 20), support for the Legacy Pass Manager has been removed.
+All code should now use the New Pass Manager APIs documented below.
+For users migrating from the legacy API, see the :ref:`passes-migration-guide` later in this document.

 New Pass Manager APIs